eugeneloveremmy69/camia_HardenPlazuela/3rd Quarter Requirements/README.md

 This is a gameshow about Dane and Emmy's fandoms and interests that cures boredom.
 The fandoms we used are DC, F1, and Valorant.
 It asks questions and gives points everytime you get a questions correct.

 ## Features
--Being able to choose the fandom you will start with and answer 5 randomized questions per fandom.
+-Being able to choose the fandom you will start with (Question selection) -Being able to enter your answer and checking if it is correct or wrong (Answer submission) -Being able to get 1 points per correct question (Point system) -Being able to answer 5 randomized questions per fandom.

--Being able to enter your answer, have it checked if it is correct or wrong, and receive 1 point per correct question.
+-Being able to have the option to quit after every fandom.

--Being able to have the option to quit after every fandom and see the final score and accuracy percent.
+-Being able to see final score and accuracy percent.

 ## How to Run the Program